ceverhart/ceverhart.github.io/experience.md

 * Learning and integrating new tools and technologies
 * Troubleshooting software, data, and workflows

+__Productivity__

+* Confluence/OneNote for notes and tracking projects
+* Developed a personal productivity method based on "rule of 3" (3 weekly goals, 3 daily goals)

 __General Geography/GIS/Remote sensing knowledge__

 * BA in Geography, MEng in GIS
 * Coordinate systems, transformations, maps

 ## Phases of my career - remote sensing and GIS